NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/CFDExpert.rst

 	CFD expert event.

-There are at least 6 input parameters that needs to be provided by the user and can be summarized as follows:
+There are at least 6 input parameters and two advanced option switches that needs to be provided by the user and can be summarized as follows:

 #. **Case:** The remote path of the OpenFOAM case that was uploaded in advance to DesignSafe data depot.
 By default, this is set to an example case that is provided by the SimCenter in the community directory.